marnold22/WSL2/Ubuntu/README.md

 # Specifications & Other Notes

-1. Change the hostname from `marnold@DESKTOP-QHEH3D4` to `SP3` or whatever other hostname you want
+1. Change the hostname from `marnold@DESKTOP-QHEH3D4` to `UBUNTU` or whatever other hostname you want
 > hostname
 > sudo nano /etc/wsl.conf

     ```
     [network]
-    hostname = SrcCodes
+    hostname = UBUNTU
     generateHosts = false
     ```

-2. Replace all instances of `DESKTOP-QHEH3D4` with `SP3` or whatever other hostname you want in the /etc/hosts file
+2. Replace all instances of `DESKTOP-QHEH3D4` with `UBUNTU` or whatever other hostname you want in the /etc/hosts file
 > sudo nano /etc/hosts

     ```